 Both UX Design and UI Design are crucial elements that will affect the success of your product.

 Designing an intuitive and useful user experience will ensure that the people who use your product will enjoy using it.
 While UX Design takes a more technical approach to the matter, UI Design ensures that your product is easy to understand.

-But let’s get technical for a little bit.
+But let’s get technical for a second.